How to choose the right Hockey Stick?

 Watch this video from Hockeywarehouse to find out why choosing the right lie can be important for a player:

 Although all hockey stick shafts may look like they are the same, each line of sticks actually offers a slightly different shaft profile.
-We generally divide them into "SQUARE", "ROUND" and "MID" shaft profiles.
+We generally divide them into "SQUARE", "ROUNDED" and "MID" shaft profiles.

-The benefits of each type of shaft profile could be described as this: SQUARE shaft profile offers a stronger hold of the stick and can thus maximize shot power while a ROUND shaft profile gives the player a more nuanced, natural and flexible hold of the stick thus increasing puck control and potentially accuracy of the shot.
+The benefits of each type of shaft profile could be described as this: SQUARE shaft profile offers a stronger hold of the stick and can thus maximize shot power while a ROUNDED shaft profile gives the player a more nuanced, natural and flexible hold of the stick thus increasing puck control and potentially accuracy of the shot.
 A MID Shaft profile falls in between both extremes.